The Salem County Executioner and His Grim Task

 Samuel T. Treadway had been convicted of murdering his wife, and on the day he paid the price for the crime the county seat was overflowing with people.
 To provide security at the jail and around the City, the death guard consisted of sixteen special deputies, eleven county constables, and the entire municipal police force.

 Early that Tuesday morning in the jail five ministers attended to Treadway’s spiritual needs and hymns were sung until the door opened and he came face to face with the Salem County Executioner.
 After bidding farewell to the clergymen, the prisoner ascended the scaffold with a firm step and cheerful countenance, newspapers reported.
 The sheriff began his routine, positioning the convict, strapping his legs together, and tightening a noose around his neck.
 Then the hangman read the death warrant to the convict, and a final prayer was offered by Rev. McWiddemer, who had attended the convict on the scaffold.
 Finally, the black hood was drawn over his head.
-The drop fell at precisely 12:30, the prisoner dying almost instantaneously without a struggle when he fell about four feet ((Salem County Freeholders, Minutes (1853)))
+The drop fell at precisely 12:30, the prisoner dying almost instantaneously without a struggle when he fell about four feet 3)

 Salem County Gallows